-Clostridium difficile and Staphylococcus aureus are bacteria that cause opportunistic infections (OIs) of HIV.
-An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the HIVinfo
+Clostridium difficile and Staphylococcus aureus are bacteria that can cause (OIs) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.

 How is vancomycin hydrochloride used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and/or the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of vancomycin hydrochloride to treat Clostridium difficile infection and community-acquired Staphylococcus aureusin people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and/or the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of vancomycin hydrochloride to treat bacterial infection caused by Clostridium difficile and caused by Staphylococcus aureus.

 The recommended uses may not always be consistent with FDA-approved uses of vancomycin hydrochloride.
-See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of vancomycin hydrochloride in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of vancomycin hydrochloride in adults and children with HIV.
+Vancomycin hydrochloride may have other recommended uses not listed above.

-What should I tell my health care provider before taking vancomycin hydrochloride?
+What should I tell my health care provider before using vancomycin hydrochloride?

-Before taking vancomycin hydrochloride, tell your health care provider:
+Before using vancomycin hydrochloride, tell your health care provider:

 - If you are allergic to vancomycin hydrochloride or any other medicines.

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking vancomycin hydrochloride during pregnancy.
+Talk to your health care provider about the risks and benefits of using vancomycin hydrochloride during pregnancy.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of vancomycin during pregnancy.
 Please refer to these guidelines for additional information.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Vancomycin hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how vancomycin hydrochloride works.
 Ask your health care provider if there are interactions between vancomycin hydrochloride and the other medicines you take.

-Take vancomycin hydrochloride according to your health care provider’s instructions.
-Your health care provider will tell you how much vancomycin hydrochloride to take and when to take it.
+Use vancomycin hydrochloride according to your health care provider’s instructions.
+Your health care provider will tell you how much vancomycin hydrochloride to use and when to use it.
 Before you start vancomycin hydrochloride and each time you get a refill, read any printed information that comes with your medicine.